dlion/domenicoluciani/_posts/2016-01-26-move-cursor-pointer-with-joystick.md

 cover: "/assets/images/covers/joystick.png"
 ---

-I found a cool library online to interface my pc with any usb joystick I have in my house... so why not move my cursor pointer with a joystick ?
+I found a cool library online to interface my pc with any usb joystick I have in my house... so why not to move my cursor pointer with a joystick ?

-**PLib** is the name of the library that I choose, obviously I made everything on a Linux distro, here the source:
+**PLib** is the name of the library I choose, I obviously I made everything on a Linux distro, here the source:

 {% highlight c linenos=table %}
 /*###############################################################################